FridaWikell/greenthumb-backend/README.md

 ### Bugs

 When all code files were validated in the Python Linter to meet PEP8 standards, just over 100 errors were discovered.
+The five most common were:

+- No newline at end of file
+- Blank line contains whitespace
+- Too many blank lines
+- Expected 2 blank lines, found 1
+- Line too long

+The most common error was "Line too long".

-These were corrected and all files (except the settings file, see [Validation of Code](#validation-of-code)) resulted without any errors.
+These error were corrected and all files (except the settings file, see [Validation of Code](#validation-of-code)) resulted without any errors.

 ## Technologies Used